BlackZork/mqmgateway/README.md

     converter: std.map('1:-1,6:9,8:"42"')
     ```

+### Converter usage examples

 Converter can be added to modbus register in state and command section.

-When state is a single modbus register:
+When a state is a single modbus register:

 ```yaml
   state: